Virus pummels French Polynesia, straining ties with Paris

 Hospital authorities are opening new COVID-19 wards.
 All medical and paramedical professionals have been requisitioned.
 The regulatory agency dispatches equipment and personnel in a permanent state of emergency.

-The surge is taking a toll on the mental health of medics.
+The surge is taking a toll on medical workers’ mental health.
 Meanwhile, disputes over vaccinations are tearing some families apart.

-“The caregivers were not prepared to see so many deaths,” Philippe Dupire, medical director of the French Polynesia Hospital Center, said.
+“The caregivers were not prepared to see so many deaths,” said Philippe Dupire, medical director of the French Polynesia Hospital Center.

-The hospital’s workers appealed directly to Macron with a photo shared on its Facebook page showing the lobby where the president made a speech during a July visit and the same lobby a month later – now packed with 20 hospital beds occupied by virus patients.
+The hospital’s workers appealed directly to Macron with a photo on its Facebook page showing the lobby where the president made a speech during a July visit and the same lobby a month later – now packed with 20 hospital beds occupied by virus patients.

-To curb infections, local authorities imposed a curfew at first, then localized lockdowns, and now they’ve shut down schools.
-Obligatory vaccinations have been announced for some sectors, despite objections in certain quarters.
+To curb infections, local authorities imposed a curfew at first, then localized lockdowns and now they’ve shut down schools.
+Obligatory vaccinations have been announced for some sectors, despite objections.

 Vaccinations are rising, but eight months into the campaign, only 38% of the total population is fully vaccinated, while 50% have received a first dose.
 That compares to 67% and 73% nationwide.

-Meanwhile, more than 90% of those in intensive care are unvaccinated, as are a large majority of those who have died.
+Meanwhile, more than 90% of those in intensive care are unvaccinated, as were a large majority of those who have died.

 The government’s minister for overseas territories, Sebastien Lecornu, blamed the lag on vaccine skepticism in a population particularly sensitive to disinformation.
 Distrust of authorities is also an issue among indigenous populations, scarred by the legacy of France’s nuclear tests on Polynesian atolls and decades of efforts for reparations.